Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives: Implicit derivatives at an operator's root, and for rate-distortion problems

 \subsection{High-order derivative tensors of the Blahut-Arimoto operator}

 We provide closed-form formulae for the derivative tensors of the Blahut-Arimoto operator of arbitrary order.
-These are necessary to calculate implicit derivatives at an RD root with Algorithm \ref{algo:high-order-derivs-of-operator-roots}, in Section \ref{sub:high-order-beta-derivatives-at-an-operator-root}.
-Our main result, Theorem \ref{thm:high-order-derivs-of-BA-in-main-text}, requires the point of evaluation to be a distribution of full support.
-This requirement shall be dealt with in Section \ref{sub:taylor-method-for-RD-root-tracking}, by \textit{reducing} the RD problem to one over a smaller reproduction alphabet (see there).
+These are necessary to compute implicit derivatives at a root with Algorithm \ref{algo:high-order-derivs-of-operator-roots} for RD (in Section \ref{sub:high-order-beta-derivatives-at-an-operator-root}).
+Our main result, in Theorem \ref{thm:high-order-derivs-of-BA-in-main-text}, requires the derivatives to be evaluated at a marginal distribution of full support.
+This shall be dealt with when reconstructing the solution curve in Section \ref{sub:taylor-method-for-RD-root-tracking}, by \textit{reducing} the RD problem to a smaller reproduction alphabet (see there).

 As noted in Section \ref{sec:introduction}, an RD problem is defined by a source distribution $p_X$, a reproduction alphabet $\hat{\mathcal{X}}$, and a distortion function $d(x, \hat{x})$.
 In the sequel, we shall often assume that the distortion is finite, and also \textit{non-degenerate}: $d(\cdot, \hat{x}_1) \neq d(\cdot, \hat{x}_2)$ for all $\hat{x}_1 \neq \hat{x}_2$.
 Write $N := |\mathcal{X}|$ and $M := |\hat{\mathcal{X}}|$ for the source and reproduction alphabet sizes, respectively.
 When discussing rate-distortion problems, our notation shall differ from that used for root-tracking of an arbitrary operator $F$.
 Instead of $\bm{x}$, we write $\inputmarginalVect$ for our variable, which now stands for a marginal distribution on $\hat{\mathcal{X}}$.
 That is, $F(\cdot, \beta)$ shall be an operator on $\bb{R}^M$ (previously $\bb{R}^T$).
 We further specialize $F$ to capture fixed points of the Blahut-Arimoto algorithm below.